 Arcadia has thorough risk mitigation protocols and emergency response plans in place that are adaptable to the situation at hand.
 Our Residents Directors and in-country staff are fully prepared to support students with the usual Arcadia Abroad touch.
-Our standing advice to students remains: your ability to have a safe and successful semester depends as much on your own preparedness and individual actions as it does on Arcadia’s support.
+Our standing advice to students remains: your ability to have a safe and successful experience depends as much on your own preparedness and individual actions as it does on Arcadia’s support.

 While no one knows what the next few months or years may look like given the unique reality of COVID-19, one thing remains constant - Arcadia Abroad places you, the student, at the center of all we do.